json-editor/json-editor/README.md

 Now, the `full_name` field in each array element will watch the `first_name` and `last_name` fields within the same array element.

-Another keyword `pattern` tells JSON Editor to display specific fields based on user declared regex patterns.
-Patterns can be used for validation or in dependency relationships.
+Another keyword `pattern` tells JSON Editor to display specific fields based on a user-specified regex pattern.
+Patterns can be used for field validation or in dependency relationships.

 In the following example, the `ServerName` field has a `pattern` property which validates the value of `Servername` against the `pattern` regex.
-In other words, `Servername` is only valid if it matches the regex specified in `pattern`.
+In other words, `Servername` is only valid if it matches the regex pattern.

 In addition to this validation feature, `pattern` can be used in dependency relationships.
+In pattern-based dependencies, the dependent field is only displayed if the dependee field matches the regex pattern.
 In the following example, the subsequent `Cloud1` and `Cloud2` fields declare a dependency on the `ServerName` field. `Cloud1` will only be displayed if the value of the `ServerName` matches the regex described by the `pattern` field nested in the corresponding `dependency` field.
 For instance, if `ServerName` has the value `AA-01`, the `Cloud1` field will be displayed since the value matches the regex described by the corresponding pattern-dependency given.
 Continuing with this logic, if `ServerName` has the value `BB-01`, then `Cloud2` field will be displayed instead.

+Note that the placement of the `pattern` keyword is different for validation and pattern dependencies.
+For validation, it is placed directly in the field of interest.
+For pattern dependencies, the pattern is nested inside `options.dependencies`.

 ```